JoshIsAStudent/physical-computing/post-content/project-06/README.md

 # Final Project #6 : Perils of the Disc Memory

-Chronologically, this post takes place alongside the following post, where I assemble the whole machine.
-However, creating a version of the disc memory that wasn't full of issues proved to be a sega in and of itself, so I separated it out into it's own post.
+Chronologically, this post takes place alongside the following posts, where I assemble the whole machine.
+However, creating a version of the disc memory that wasn't full of issues proved to be a saga in and of itself, so I separated it out into it's own post.

 ## From Disc One to Disc Three
 Originally, I had intended to use the plastic lid from my original experiment (disc number one) on the final machine.
 However, the distorted shape and warble of that lid meant that the write motor wasn't consistently able to hit the top of each bit - as some bits ended up centimetres lower down than others.
 In response to this I decided to make a new lid, and also took the opportunity to make it bigger, in hopes of being able to fit more bits on it that way.